jromang/picochess/docs/installation.rst

 enable-revelation-leds = false

-UCI engine options can be set in the picochess.uci configuration file which you will find in the /opt/picochess/ directory.
+UCI engine options can be set in the picochess.uci configuration file which you will find in the /opt/picochess/engines/<your_plattform> folder.
 To set the option, use the uci-option flag.
 For example, when using jromang's modified
 `Stockfish Human Player engine <https://github.com/jromang/Stockfish/tree/human_player>`_, the line

 Beginner Mode = true